I am having some therapy services for an extended period of time. How does the billing process work in this circumstance?

 Does Medicare cover everything?

 There are some items that are excluded from Medicare coverage such as drugs that can be self-administered in an outpatient setting.
-These include most oral drugs given in the Emergency Department, treatment areas or observation rooms.
+These include most oral drugs given in the Emergency Department, treatment areas or observation rooms that are not a part of treating the issue you are being seen for.

 Some screening tests and pre-surgical testing charges may not be covered.
 If you have questions, please discuss them with your doctor's office or with us prior to receiving the tests.